What is Crypto Margin Trading and How Does It Work?

 The Real Risks: Liquidation and Margin Calls

-Let’s get one thing clear, margin trading doesn’t just amplify profits.
-It amplifies risk, and if you don’t know your limits, the market will show you the hard way.
+One thing has to be clear: margin trading does not only boost profits.
+It amplifies risk, and if you do not know your limits, the market will teach them to you in losses.

 In fact, on Leverage.Trading, we see it daily:

-Many of the traders who use our liquidation calculator have already been liquidated once, and are only now learning how it works.
+Many traders who use our liquidation calculator have already been liquidated at least once.
+They are often learning the mechanics after the damage is done.

 Here’s what they wish they knew before that happened: